siamaksade/jenkins-blueocean/README.md

 oc new-build jenkins:2~https://github.com/siamaksade/jenkins-blueocean.git --name=jenkins-blueocean
 ```

-Then you can deploy the Jenkins templates with the customized image:
+Then you can deploy the Jenkins templates with the customized image.
+Replace BLUEOCEAN_IMAGE_NAMESPACE
+with the project where the above S2I build is created:
 ```
-oc new-app jenkins-ephemeral -p NAMESPACE=_NAMESPACE_ -p JENKINS_IMAGE_STREAM_TAG=jenkins-blueocean:latest
+oc new-app jenkins-ephemeral -p NAMESPACE=BLUEOCEAN_IMAGE_NAMESPACE -p JENKINS_IMAGE_STREAM_TAG=jenkins-blueocean:latest
 ```